yysun/apprun-site/src/pages/esm.md

-# JavaScript/ECMAScript Module
+# JavaScript Modules

 AppRun Site apps use components.
 Components are build and exported as modules.
 They are imported and bundled into the **app.js**.

 JavaScript/ECMAScript modules are now supported in all major browsers!
-We can serve the modules without bundling.
+You can serve the modules without bundling.

 ## Import ES Module in Browser